replicated-demos/katacoda-scenarios/troubleshoot-kubecon/ts-int/step3.md

               message: This cluster has a node with enough memory and cpu cores
 ````

-The above `analyzer` will verify that the Katacoda environment we are working in has deployed a single worker node with at least 2GB of RAM & 2 CPU cores available.
+The above `analyzer` will verify that the Katacoda environment we are working in has deployed a single worker node with at least 2GB of RAM & 2 vCPU cores available.
+Add it under `spec`.

 Save & close the file, then see the results of our check by running the command: